downingbots/ALSET/README.md

     - The Logitech joystick controls the robot directly
     - The camera is streamed using much lower overhead video webserver for teleoperation.
     - The images are saved directly to the Robot SD card.
     - a poor-man's pwm changes the commands to start/stop up to every tenth of a second or so.
-Currently, takes the picture when stopped.
-It records the command sent by the joystick (lower or upper arm up/down, open/close gripper, etc.) along with the picture in the directory associated with the NN's command.
+        -- takes the picture when stopped.
+        -- records the command sent by the joystick (lower or upper arm up/down, open/close gripper, etc.) along with the picture in the directory associated with the NN's command.

       This data is then gathered and used to train the robot.
 Note: a tenth of a second of start/stop proved too much for one of the boards and the robot will stop moving after a few minutes of continuous use.
 Eventually changed the pwm rate to two-moves-per-second.